medialab/minet/docs/cli.md

 The command is also able to work on glob patterns, such as: "downloaded/**/*.html", and can also be fed CSV columns containing HTML content directly if required.

+Note that a scraper can be "singular", i.e. emitting a single item per scraped HTML file, or "plural" if it can emit 0 or n items per file.

+Know that, for convenience, "singular" scraper will always emit a line per line in your input, contrary to "plural" ones.
+This means that sometimes said lines will be empty because the scraper did not match anything or if an error occurred.

 Positional Arguments:
   scraper                       Path to a scraper definition file, or name of a